 What do you hope an audience takes away from the show?

-Our main aim is for the audience to have a good time, be entertained, amazed and I hope, at some point during the show, to believe in magic: even if its just for a second.
-Experiencing wonder can bring out a childlike quality in everyone and its intoxicating to see an audience experience that.
+Our main aim is for the audience to have a good time, be entertained, amazed and I hope, at some point during the show, to believe in magic: even if it’s just for a second.
+Experiencing wonder can bring out a childlike quality in everyone and it’s intoxicating to see an audience experience that.

 West End Magic plays on tour beginning at London's Leicester Square Theatre on Saturday 24th February.
 With visits to Sheringham Little Theatre on 23rd March, Carnegie Theatre on 6th April, The Corn Exchange Witney on 12th April, Komedia in Bath on 12th May, Kenton Theatre in Henley-On-Thames on 29th May, Corn Exchange in Newbury on 30th May, Key Theatre in Peterborough on 21st June, Forum Theatre in Stockton-On-Tees on 22nd June, South Mill's Arts in Bishop's Stortford on 27th July, Theatre Royal in Winchester on 4th August, Palace Theatre in Paignton on 10th August, Taunton Brewhouse on 24th August, The Albany Theatre in Coventry on 20th September, Settle Victoria Hall on 21st September, The Lamproom Theatre in Barnsley on 11th October, Leicester Square Theatre on 19th October, Blackwood Miners' Institute on 26th October and Chequer Mead Theatre in East Grinstead on 3rd November.